ArtemMikhailenko/crm/README.md

   <strong>🔗 Pairs with <a href="https://github.com/andreyblck/nest-auth-template-backend">NestJS Auth Template Backend</a></strong>
 </p>

-> **⚠️ In Development:** This template is actively being developed.
-Features and documentation are updated frequently.
+> **✅ Production Ready:** This template is fully functional and ready for production use.
+Type-safe environment variables, comprehensive authentication flows, and modern architecture included.

 ---